metabase/metabase/docs/administration-guide/05-setting-permissions.md

 As we mentioned above, a person is given the _most permissive_ setting she has for a given database/schema/table across _all_ groups she's in.
 Because of that, it's important that your All Users group should never have _greater_ access for an item than a group for which you're trying to restrict access — otherwise the more permissive setting will win out.
 This goes for both data access as well as [collection permission](06-collections.md) settings.

-### Metabot group
-If you’ve set up the [Slack integration][slack-integration] and enabled Metabot, you’ll also see a special Metabot group, which will allow you to restrict which questions your users will be able to access in Slack via Metabot.

 ### Managing groups

 #### Creating a group and adding people to it